-- Participating businesses agree that if a student has a Work Ethic Diploma, or is participating in the program, and listed in their resume or application, they are guaranteed an interview as long as they meet job related qualifications for open positions (does not guarantee employment). - Agree that if a student with a Work Ethic Diploma is hired, they will receive at least a \$.50/hour higher starting wage than an employee with the same skill set who has not earned a Work Ethic Diploma (Applicable for up to 2 years after high school graduation).
+- Participating businesses agree that if a student has a Work Ethic Diploma, or is participating in the program, and listed in their resume or application, they are guaranteed an interview as long as they meet job related qualifications for open positions (does not guarantee employment). - Agree that if a student with a Work Ethic Diploma is hired, they will receive a sign on bonus of at least a \$100.
+Employers are to determine the qualifying length of employment to receive the bonus, not exceeding 3 months or 90 days.
+Employers are able and encouraged to offer higher bonuses should they desire.